lmbneuron/D-LMBmap/tutorial/README.md

 6. Optionally, Users can also upload a whole-brain segmented axon file.
 7. Click "Action"-->Register.
 8. Select brain regions for constrain.
-9. Obtain registerred brain (in column-3 -->Registration) (about 3 minutes).
+9. Obtain registerred brain (in column-3 -->Registration).

-After registration, the following actions can be done.\
+After registration, the following actions can be done.
 **Create heatmap**

 1. Click "Action"-->Creat heatmap.
 2. Select one mask (e.g. axon).
 3. Obtain heatmap with axon density in hundreds of brain regions.